Myrmex/overview/cadmus/dev/frontend/app-setup.md

 >The glob for Monaco editor is no longer needed when using NG essentials as a Monaco wrapper.

-💡 If you are using legacy libraries like `gravatar` (which is included by default in the standard Cadmus app), add this option under `architect/build/options` to avoid a build warning:
+💡 If you are using legacy libraries like `gravatar`, add this option under `architect/build/options` to avoid a build warning:

 ```json
 "allowedCommonJsDependencies": [